SAD Is Going To Hit Different This Year. Here's How To Cope

 Every year, like clockwork, seasonal affective disorder (SAD) rears its head.
-As daylight wanes and the nights close in, people feel the negative impact of the changing seasons in a way that’s far more severe than 'winter blues'.
-The low mood, lack of energy and impulse to eat and sleep more which is all part and parcel of SAD (how crudely apt an acronym) is thought to affect around around 10 million Americans, according to Psychology Today.
+As daylight wanes and the nights close in, people feel the negative impact of the changing seasons in a way that’s far more severe than "winter blues."
+The low mood, lack of energy and impulse to eat and sleep more which is all part and parcel of SAD (how crudely apt an acronym) is thought to affect around around 10 million Americans and 2-3% of Canadians.
 What's more, women may be four times more likely to experience it than men, and those between the ages of 18 and 30 or who have a family history of depression or bipolar disorder are at greater risk.

 Advertisement